azerum/count-students-rows/README.md

-There are infinite number of students, boys and girls.
-Your task is to arrange them into row, such that no 3 boys stand together.
+Your task is to arrange studends - boys and girls, into a row, such that no 3 boys stand together.

 For example (B - boy, G - girl), the following row is legal: